space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 - Putting the DDD back into a disposals bin, regardless of who does it, immediately despawns the DDD.
 - A Headrev can not rummage for a new DDD if they already have one active on the map.

 The items in the DDD are available in three different tiers.
 A Headrev is able to select **1** item per tier with the Tier 1 items available from the start, with the Tier 2 and Tier 3 items locked until certain criteria are met.
 This criteria is the percentage of crew on the station that are converted.
+The DDD shows this percentage in its UI.

 - Tier 1: Always available.
-- Tier 2: **15**% conversion.
+- Tier 2: **20**% conversion.
-- Tier 3: **35**% conversion.
+- Tier 3: **45**% conversion.

+These percentages *could* be made lower for a solo mid-round Revolutionary, or they could be granted extra items on the same tier, if this would result in better balance.

 ### Dead Drop Items